msa-em/nanocartography/03_derivations.md

 minimized can be challenging.
 Even more difficult is the assessment of the width of the boundary during tilting of the non-eucentric tilt axis (β), as the sample location often drifts even in piezo controlled stages.
-More importantly, as the length scale of the boundaries decrease towards the sub micrometer level, tracking the exact position of the boundary can be tedious and time consuming even on the eucentric tilt axis (α).
+More importantly, as the length scale of the boundaries decreases towards the sub micrometer level, tracking the exact position of the boundary can be tedious and time consuming even on the eucentric tilt axis (α).
 In order to minimize the difficulty of tilting on the